xingyeahhh/Gitlet/README.md

 List<String> commitList = Utils.plainFilenamesIn(OBJECT_DIR);
 ```

 The `OBJECT_DIR` here is custom-defined, and its definition is as follows.
 You can learn about these from Lab6.
-Make sure not to blindly copy and paste; you need to understand the logic :joy:.

 ```java
 public static final File GITLET_DIR = join(CWD, ".gitlet");